Countryside and Rights of Way Act 2000

 Sign on Bodmin Moor, citing the Countryside and Rights of Way Act, and noting that the land is open access.
 It also warns of abandoned mine shafts in the area.

 The Countryside and Rights of Way Act 2000 (c.
-37), also known as the CRoW Act and "Right to Roam" Act, is a United Kingdom Act of Parliament affecting England and Wales which came into force on 30 November 2000.
+37), also known as the CRoW Act and "Right to Roam" Act, is an act of the Parliament of the United Kingdom affecting England and Wales which came into force on 30 November 2000.

 Right to roam

-The Act implements the so-called "right to roam" (also known as jus spatiandi) long sought by the Ramblers' Association and its predecessors, on certain upland and uncultivated areas of England and Wales.
+The act implements the so-called "right to roam" (also known as jus spatiandi) long sought by the Ramblers' Association and its predecessors, on certain upland and uncultivated areas of England and Wales.
 This element of the act was implemented in stages as conclusive maps of different regions were produced.
 The act refers to areas of 'mountain, moor, heath and down' in addition to registered common land; not all uncultivated land is covered.

 Rights of way

-A staged review of public rights of way, including limited rights to create new public footpaths where needed, is being conducted under the Act.
+A staged review of public rights of way, including limited rights to create new public footpaths where needed, is being conducted under the act.
 Again, this is being conducted in a staged manner, which can produce anomalies – of the two administrative areas of the County of Gloucestershire, South Gloucestershire was revised in the Southern area and the rest of Gloucestershire in the Midlands.

 Some long-standing areas of dispute became accessible under the Act – these include Chrome Hill and Parkhouse Hill in the Peak District.

-The act sets a deadline of 2031 to log all public footpaths, bridleways and rights of way, with view to adding them to an official map.
+The act sets a deadline of 2031 to log all public footpaths, bridleways and rights of way, with a view to adding them to an official map.
 However, as of 2024, there was reported to be a growing backlog of applications to be processed.
+In December 2024, the Department for Environment, Food and Rural Affairs announced that the deadline for registration had been scrapped.

 Nature conservation

-The Countryside and Rights of Way Act also made some changes in respect of nature conservation, in particular to Part I of the Wildlife and Countryside Act 1981.
+The act also made some changes in respect of nature conservation, in particular to Part I of the Wildlife and Countryside Act 1981.
 The three main changes are: the maximum penalty is now a term of imprisonment instead of a fine; the Secretary of State can designate "wildlife inspectors" who have a range of powers under the Act; offences of disturbing certain birds and animals are extended to cover reckless as well as intentional acts.

 The act gave power to create local access forums (commonly referred to as 'LAFs'), comprising a balance of user, landowner and other interests, to give advice on development of access land and of the path network; the policy of footpath improvement would be set out in a Rights of Way Improvement Plan (RoWIP).